WOA-Project/SurfaceDuo-Guides/InstallWindows/InstallWindows-SurfaceDuo1.md

 - Backup all your data. **_You will lose everything you have on Android™ and will start from scratch_**.

-- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" inside it.
+- In Android™ settings, enable the Developer Settings menu (7 consecutive taps on Build Number), and turn on "OEM Unlock" and "USB Debugging" inside it.

 Assuming your Surface Duo is booted to Android™, plugged to your PC: